PhD (Monash University)

-Kate is currently leading the qualitative component of the ‘Survivorship and Palliative Care in Child and Adolescent Brain Cancer’ project, funded by the Children’s Hospital Foundation.
+Kate’s current fellowship sees her leading Stage 2 of the ‘Survivorship and Palliative Care in Child and Adolescent Brain Cancer’ project within the Centre for Child and Adolescent Brain Cancer Research.
 Working with families, she will use novel research methods to scope their psychosocial healthcare needs.
-This will inform the co-development of an intervention to improve family experiences and outcomes.
+This research will cumulate in the co-development of an intervention to improve family experiences and outcomes.

 Kate is also a skilled science communicator having been interviewed about her research across a range of media outlets including ABC Radio National and The Drum, and having been a freelance writer including for The Guardian and SBS Online.
 You can find her on Twitter at @Researcher_Kate.

 - Young K, Fisher J, Kirkman M, (2020) Partners instead of patients: Women negotiating power and knowledge within medical encounters for endometriosis, Feminism and Psychology p22-41

 - Young K, Fisher J, Kirkman M, (2019) “Do mad people get endo or does endo make you mad?”: Clinicians’ discursive constructions of Medicine and women with endometriosis, Feminism and Psychology p337-356

 - Young K, Kirkman M, Holton S, Rowe H, Fisher J, (2018) Fertility experiences in women reporting endometriosis: Findings from the Understanding Fertility Management in Contemporary Australia survey, The European Journal of Contraception and Reproductive Health Care p434-440